dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 - Adding a token to the whitelist/blacklist
 - Upgrading contracts
 - Managing the limits on the number of users in pools
-- Managing the maximum number of positions for traders
-- Changing the parameters of the trader's leverage formula
-- Adjusting insurance parameters